LTB-Code/Image-Localization/README.md

 `Gauld, K.D. et al. (2026), Post-Acquisition Image-Based Localization for High Resolution Thermal and Visible/Shortwave Infrared Images with Application to the Lunar Trailblazer Mission.
 Earth and Space Science, doi: 10.10/292025EA004594`

-Thermal data used in this paper, as well as our results will be in a forthcoming publicly available codebase on CaltechDATA.
+Thermal data used in this paper, as well as our results will be in a forthcoming publicly available dataset on CaltechDATA.